alingse/go-dag/README.md

 3 --> 0
 4 --> 2, 3
 ```
-and the topological sort nodes like this,
+and the topological sort nodes list is like this,

 ```
 [0]